Want to get more out of your work week and feel accomplished every day?

 Mondays have become the universal day to have meetings.
 Most people dread Mondays for this reason; their first day back from a weekend is filled with meetings and spent answering emails instead of getting work done.

-What we don’t realize is that Mondays are actually our best day to be productive.
+What we don’t realise is that Mondays are actually our best day to be productive.
 After a weekend, we have fresh motivation for our work and come to our challenges with a fresh set of eyes.

 - THE FIX: Try making Mondays no meeting days.
 How much could you accomplish if you were left alone?
 Try hosting that typical Monday meeting at the end of business on Friday so that everyone can hit the ground running Monday morning.